codingstones/tmdb-quasar/README.md

 ## Getting Started!

-You will need to register in [themoviedb](https://www.themoviedb.org/documentation/api) to create your API_KEY Once you have an API_KEY you need to rename /config/secrets2.js to /config/secret.js and paste your API_KEY.
+You will need to register in [themoviedb](https://developers.themoviedb.org/3/getting-started/authentication) to create your API_KEY (for version v3).
+Once you have an API_KEY you need to rename /config/secrets2.js to /config/secret.js and paste your API_KEY.

 ``` bash